Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Set-AzLoadBalancerInboundNatRule.md

 ```

 ### -Protocol
-The transport protocol for the endpoint.
+The reference to the transport protocol used by the load balancing rule.
-Possible values are 'Udp' or 'Tcp' or 'All'.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Support.TransportProtocol